 will fail.
 This means that any invocation of safewrite would be statically rejected, even if invoked with a System formatter.
-Further, the scheme requires the entire Formatter class hierarchy be known in advance for static analysis, since any addition would require re-computation of its effects.
-This would disallow modularity.
+Further, the scheme requires the entire Formatter class hierarchy be known in advance for static analysis, since any addition would require recomputation of its effects.
+This would disallow modularity, and scalability to large codebases where a given class may have many subclasses.

 We address this problem by using polymorphism, rather than subtyping, to approximate the effects of method parameters; to wit, the effect H in question is represented by a universally quantified type variable.
-This is accomplished via the object type form [TC], where T contains the inferred type and effects of a given object's methods, and C is the declared object class- so that the nominal type language of FJ{trace} is "superimposed" over the type language of FJ, as a conservative extension of the latter (as is discussed more extensively in Sect.
+This is accomplished via the object type form [TC], where T contains the inferred type and effects of a given object's methods, and C is the declared object class-so that the nominal type language of FJ{trace} is "superimposed" over the type language of FJ, as a conservative extension of the latter (as is discussed more extensively in Sect.
 5).
 Let StringT, and FileT be the types of String, and File objects respectively, the details of which are unimportant to the example.
 Then, when typing the safewrite method in the Writer class, the FJ{trace} type system will assign an abstract effect h to its x parameter, as in the following type we abbreviate as AbsFormatterT:

+AbsFormatterT

+$$\triangleq$$

-AbsFormatterT \triangleq [format:() \xrightarrow{h} StringT Formatter]
+[format:() $\stackrel{n}{\rightarrow}$ StringT Formatter]